ayushmahala648-cell/testing/README.md

 # testing
-this is my first repo to understand how git ang git hub works
+this is my first repo to understand how git and git hub works